-In Virginia, the application of the Fair Housing Act extends to the following transactions:
+In Virginia, the application of the housing law extends to the following transactions:

 • Rental – when an individual is applying to rent in a house or multi-unit property.

-• Sales – when an individual is negotiating to buy a home.
+• Sales – when an individual is negotiating to buy an existing premises.

 • Advertising – when individuals, companies and media publishers advertise rental unit vacancies and home properties for sale.

 • Financing – when an individual is applying for a mortgage.

 • Insurance – when an individual is seeking to get homeowners or rental insurance.

 Virginia Protected Categories

 In order to avoid discriminatory housing practices in Virginia, the list of protected classes extends far beyond the list of federal fair housing protected categories.
 The following classes are shielded against any form of discrimination in the state of Virginia:

 - National origin